-This report presents six measures of outpatient imaging efficiency using a combined data set of Medicare Fee-for-Service, Medicare Advantage, and employer-sponsored insurance claims.
+This report presents five measures of outpatient imaging efficiency using a combined data set of Medicare Fee-for-Service and employer-sponsored insurance claims.
 The measures are currently reported by the Centers for Medicare & Medicaid Services (CMS) using claims for Medicare Fee-for-Service beneficiaries as part of the Hospital Outpatient Quality Reporting Program and are available to the public on the Hospital Compare website.
-This report provides national rates for each of the six measures using the combined data set, as well as the national rates by payer type, over 2012 to 2017.
+This report provides national rates for each of the five measures using the combined data set, as well as the national rates by payer type, between 2012 and 2018.
 This report is updated annually to include the most recent data and incorporate any methodology changes adopted by CMS.